What is a 502 bad gateway and how do you fix it?

 What does this networking error mean for users and website owners?

-Referred to as an HTTP Status Code, this error indicates to web admins that something has been incorrectly configured on the server.
-However, there are multiple potential causes of a 502 error and so solving it can be a time-consuming process.
-What you can ascertain straight away, however, is that a 502 error is related to a communication problem between a gateway or proxy server, and the upstream or origin server.
+The HTTP Status Error suggests to web administrators that something has been configured incorrectly on the server.
+There are various potential causes, though, which means the trouble-shooting process can be arduous.
+The most straightforward assumption to make, however, is that there’s a communication problem between a gateway or proxy server, and the upstream or origin server.

 Causes of a 502 Bad Gateway error